Skinheads Against Racial Prejudice: Emergence

-Skinheads Against Racial Prejudice was founded in 1987 by Marcus, a skinhead from New York City.
-It emerged as a response by suburban adolescents to the bigotry of the growing White Power Movement in 1982.
-Traditional skinheads (Trads) formed as a way to show that the skinhead subculture was not based on racism and political extremism.
+Skinheads Against Racial Prejudice was founded in 1987 by Marcus Pacheco, a skinhead from New York City.
+It emerged as a response by suburban adolescents to the bigotry of the growing white power movement in 1982.
+Traditional skinheads (trads) formed as a way to show that the skinhead subculture was not based on racism and political extremism.
 NYC Oi! band The Press and Jason O'Toole (vocalist of the hardcore punk group Life's Blood) were among SHARP's early supporters.
 In 1989, Roddy Moreno of the Welsh Oi! band The Oppressed visited New York City and met a few SHARP members.
 On his return to the United Kingdom, he designed a new SHARP logo based on the Trojan Reggae labels design and started promoting SHARP ideals to British skinheads.

 SHARP then spread throughout Europe and in other continents.
 In the UK and other European countries, the SHARP attitude was more based on the individual than on organized groups.
 In the 2000s, SHARP is thought to have become more of an individual designation than an official organization.

-Skinheads, especially in the United States and Indonesia align themselves with groups and organizations to this day.
-Most of which designate themselves as crews.
+Skinheads, especially in the United States and ASEAN countries like Malaysia, Singapore and Indonesia align themselves with groups and organizations to this day.
+Most of these would designate themselves as crews.
 Many strive for an individualist presentation with collectivist goals.
 As well they are generally imposed into community service, protesting, activism both violent and peaceful.
-You may find SHARPs a part of local mutual aid or activist groups such as Black Lives Matter or Anti-Racist Action, in which the latter was even in part founded by skinheads, the most well known of which being Mic Crenshaw.
+SHARPs often take part of local mutual aid or activist groups such as Black Lives Matter or Anti-Racist Action, in which the latter was even in part founded by skinheads, the most well known of which being Mic Crenshaw.

-The United States scene has been entirely agitated by the racist overture and have resorted to all forms of anti-racism and anti-fascism to redeem their style and culture.
+The United States SHARPs scene has been entirely agitated by the racist overture and have resorted to all forms of anti-racism and anti-fascism to redeem their style and culture.